-Findings: The EX zone implements the Central Employment map designation of the Comprehensive Plan.
+Findings: This zone implements the Central Employment map designation of the Comprehensive Plan.
 The zone allows mixed-uses and is intended for areas in the center of the City that have predominantly industrial type development.
 The intent of the zone is to allow industrial and commercial uses which need a central location.
 Residential uses are allowed, but are not intended to predominate or set development standards for other uses in the area.
 The development standards are intended to allow new development which is similar in character to existing development.
 The office and retail function of the building supports the intention of the EX zone.
-The placement of garage access on Glisan Street supports the historic industrial character of the area by allowing a loading dock facing NW 13th Avenue.
-The elimination of off-street loading spaces are in keeping with the industrial nature of the zone and historic on-street loading practice within the historic district.
+The placement of garage access on Glisan Street supports the industrial character of the area by allowing a dock facing NW 13th Avenue.
+The elimination of loading requirements are in keeping with the industrial nature of the zone and on street loading.
 Therefore, this criterion is met.